Wednesday, February 7, 2024

 Don't worry, before you start saying, "Yeah, kids are stupid, with their silly fads and trends," we're getting to the adult world.
 With alcohol as a seamless transition.

 Alcoholic drinks, like energy drinks, are also not so much about the taste, but more about the lifestyle and social status they offer.
 Now, of course, I'm not saying that alcoholic drinks (or energy drinks for that matter) can't be enjoyed for their taste - sometimes it's nice to have a cold glass of lager, whether there's a social world around you or not - but the truth is clear and apparent.
-We all understand how it was in large part a desire to look and be grown-up that led to us to want to drink alcohol as teenagers in the first place.
+We all understand how it was in large part a desire to look and be grown-up that led us to want to drink alcohol as teenagers in the first place.
 It really wasn't the taste.
 In fact, back in the 90s we didn't just have Spice Girls, Sega and Super Nintendo - it was also the era of the alcopop.

 Whereas energy drinks are non-alcoholic drinks marketed like alcohol, alcopops were alcoholic drinks marketed to appeal to children (or, if you're being generous to the makers, young adults).
 Youngsters weren't too keen on the taste of alcohol, but with some brightly coloured labelling and fruit "pop" flavours, the path to drunkenness was made a little more comfy.
 A sugar honey with the medicine.
 A helping hand to con and coax the basic instincts.
 Taste once again under the influence of self-image.